RutamBhagat/utility_code/Threads/cohort/templates/thread.md

 {Video Title}

+[Do not mention that i learnt this from a video, just say i learnt about and topic]

-[Summarize the video content in 2-3 sentences, highlighting the main points discussed]
+[Summarize the video content, highlighting the main points discussed.
+Make it sound like you're sharing your personal learning experience.]

+["A thread 🧵" this should be at the end of first tweet and should mix in with the main tweet flawlessly ]

 Key Takeaways:
 ⎺⎺⎺⎺⎺⎺⎺⎺⎺⎺⎺⎺⎺⎺⎺